 If you apply for a personal loan with a co-signer, take steps to avoid problems.

 Whenever possible, borrow from lenders that allow for a co-signer release.
 For example, lenders might allow the co-signer to remove their name from the loan after you make 36 or 48 on-time payments.
 If a release is not available, consider refinancing into a new loan that you obtain on your own as soon as possible.

 Discuss the Details

-Have a conversation to ensure that your co-signer understands the risk, the required payments, and the impact on their ability to borrow.
+Have a conversation to ensure your co-signer understands the risk, the required payments, and the impact on their ability to borrow.
 Even though you may have every intention of repaying, life can surprise anybody.
 For example, if you get injured in an accident and can’t work to make money to pay off the loan, can the co-signer comfortably cover your payments?